exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 pub mod transactions;
 ```

+## Constants

 Next, let's declare the constants which will be used in the service.
 These
-include the ID of our timestamping service and its name.
-Note that the ID and
+include the ID of our Timestamping service and its name.

+!!! note
-name of the service should be unique and not coincide with those of any other
+    The ID and name of the service should be unique for every service
-services you may be running.
+    you are running in the blockchain.

 ```rust
 const TIMESTAMPING_SERVICE: u16 = 130;